Zeros of derivatives of strictly non-real meromorphic functions: Proof of Theorem

 \end{lem} \textit{Proof.} Assume that $\beta$ has positive degree $d $ and let $\varepsilon $ be small and positive.
 The equations (\ref{1a}) and (\ref{5aa}) and the fact that $f$ has finite order give $M_2 > 0$ and arbitrarily large positive $R$ with $\gamma(z) = O\left( R^{M_2} \right)$ on $|z| = R$.
 Now Lemma \ref{lemgamma0} shows that

-as $z \to \infty$ with $\arg z = 2 \varepsilon $, whereas (\ref{5a}) and Lemma \ref{lemgamma1} imply that
+as $z \to \infty$ with $\arg z = 2 \varepsilon $, whereas (\ref{6a*}) and Lemma \ref{lemgamma1} imply that

 as $x \to + \infty$ with $x \in \R$.
-Since $\gamma$ has only real poles, this contradicts the Phragm\'en-Lindel\"of principle. $\Box$ \begin{lem} If $u(z)$ and $u(z+\pi)$ are linearly dependent on $\Omega$ then $f$ satisfies (\ref{frepa}). \end{lem} \textit{Proof.} The hypotheses imply that $\gamma = u'/u$ has period $\pi$ and so have the sequences of poles and zeros of $f$.
+Since $\gamma$ has only real poles, this contradicts the Phragm\'en-Lindel\"of principle.
+The remaining assertions follow from (\ref{1a}), (\ref{5aa}) and Lemma \ref{lemorderf}. $\Box$ \begin{lem} If $u(z)$ and $u(z+\pi)$ are linearly dependent on $\Omega$ then $f$ satisfies (\ref{frepa}). \end{lem} \textit{Proof.} The hypotheses imply that $\gamma = u'/u$ has period $\pi$ and so have the sequences of poles and zeros of $f$, by (\ref{1a}) and (\ref{5aa}).
 Thus, by Lemma~\ref{lemalpha1}, either $f$ has in each interval $I_n = (n \pi, (n+1) \pi )$, $n \in \Z$, exactly one simple zero and no poles, or $f$ has no zeros and poles in the $I_n$.
 Moreover, the residue of $f'/f$ at each zero of $\sin z$ is a fixed integer $m$, possibly $0$.
 It follows that $f$ has a representation

 in which $E = 1$ is not excluded.
 This implies in view of (\ref{1a}) and (\ref{5aa}) that, as $z \to \infty$ in $\varepsilon < \arg z < \pi - \varepsilon $,